Call centre and customer service training – the ultimate guide

 Communication – the great Nobel-winning scientist Richard Feynman said that you don’t truly understand something unless you can simplify it enough to explain it to a sixth-grader.
 Great communicators can summarise and distil complex issues so that others can understand what needs doing.

 Passion – this maybe the most important attribute of all.
 Some people just have a passion for what they do and for helping others.

-Your training program can always be improved, but at the end of the day the raw material you’re putting into it has a huge influence on the outcome.
-So start by hiring the right sort of people.
+Your customer service training program can always be improved, but at the end of the day the raw material you’re putting into it has a huge influence on the outcome.
+So start by recruiting the right sort of people.